 I'm a fully qualified counsellor and coach who can help you explore what's holding you back and causing you difficulty and discover your own inner wisdom and strength.
 Even if you're not sure you have any!

 What do I do?

-I offer both short and long term counselling and coaching in a tranquil, relaxing setting 3 miles southeast of Bicester, and within easy reach of Oxford, Kidlington and Aylesbury.
+I offer both short and long term counselling and coaching by video or phone.
+(In normal times I also offer face to face sessions in a tranquil, relaxing setting 3 miles southeast of Bicester, and within easy reach of Oxford, Kidlington and Aylesbury.)